Shaunvet/van-den-Hurk-MADA-project/code/analysis-code/README.md

 # analysis-code

-This folder contains  an R script with a bit of a statistical analysis.
-This is only implemented as an R script, no Quarto version.
+This folder contains  a quarto document with modeling and statistical analysis.
+This was done in a quarto document named statistical-analysis-v2